Pawel-Kowalik/gpwData/README.md

 # GPW Data
-Spring-Boot application contains RESTfull API with polish stock exchange data.
+Spring-Boot application contains RESTful API with polish stock exchange data.

 # Techlogies and frameworks use in project:
 <ul>